michael-hartmann/caps/docs/manual/manual.rst

     $ mpirun -n 8 ./caps -R 50e-6 -L 500e-9

 The command ``mpirun`` will set up the environment for MPI and the flag ``-n`` specifies how many processes the program should use.
-If you want to utilize the full capacity of your machine and your processor has N cores, set ``-n`` to N+1.
-The output of this command looks similar to:
+To fully utilize the computational power of a computer with N processor cores, set ``-n`` to N+1.

+The output of the above command looks similar to:

 .. code-block:: console